dcorbe/extdb/README.md

  - Everyone else i forgot, including EPOCH dev's for having an public github for mod atleast on arma2 ;)
  - rajkosto for his work on DayZ Hive, that i have looked at & and still is over my head most of the time..
 Using same method for getting Unique Char ID, also using almost the exact same boost parser for checking input/output to database   https://github.com/rajkosto/hive
  - Fank https://gist.github.com/Fank/11127158 for his code to convert SteamID to BEGUID.
+ - Tonic & Atlis RPG Admins for beening literally bleeding edge testers.
+And good sports when i messed up, wasn't out a week and multiple servers were testing out extDB.
+ - firefly2442 https://github.com/firefly2442 for work on new CMake Build System

 ##### Disclaimer